mdaddysman/point-FRAP/README.md

 - `Example.mat` Example data set for running the program.

 ## Running the software
 The `loadandfit_2model.m` script contains the variables to be configured to run the FRAP fitting analysis.
-The `data_filename` is set to the .mat file that contains the FRAP data.
+The `data_filename` is set to the .mat file (omitting the extension) that contains the FRAP data.

 ```matlab
 data_filename = 'Example';